Thursday 18 May 2017

-Implementation of Patient Delivered Technologies to Enhance Health in Low and Middle Countries
+Implementation of Patient Delivered Technologies to Enhance Health in Low and Middle Income Countries

 Following scoping meetings in July and September 2016, Alan Silman set-up a small working group of GTC Fellows, Research Associates, students and others to develop the ideas further and work towards a draft programme for the proposed workshop later in 2017.